armory/docs/content/en/armory-cdaas/plugin-spinnaker.md

 7. Note both the **Client ID** and **Client Secret**.
 You need these values when configuring the Remote Network Agent or other services that you want to use to interact with Aurora and Armory's hosted cloud services.
 Make sure to store the secret somewhere safe.
 You are not shown the value again.

-## Enable Aurora in target Kubernetes clusters
+## Enable the Armory CDaaS Remote Network Agent in target Kubernetes clusters

 This section walks you through installing the Remote Network Agent (RNA) using a Helm chart.